When are sequences of Boolean functions tame?: Introduction

-One of the main objectives of~\cite{js2006} was to, given a sequence of Boolean functions \( (f_n)_{n \in \mathcal{N}}\), introduce notation which describes possible behaviours of \( \bigl(f_n(X_t^{(n)})\bigr)_{t \geq 0} \) as \( n \) tends to infinity.
-Some of these definitions which will be relevant for the current paper are given in the following definition.
+One of the main objectives of~\cite{js2006} was to, given a sequence of Boolean functions \( (f_n)_{n \in \mathcal{N}}\), introduce notation which describes possible behaviours of \( \bigl(f_n(X_t^{(n)})\bigr)_{t \geq 0} \) for large \( n \).
+Two of these definitions, which will be relevant for the current paper, are given in the following definition.

 \begin{definition} Let \( (f_n)_{n \in \mathcal{N}}\), \( f_n \colon \{ 0,1 \}^{n} \to \{ 0,1 \} \), be a sequence of Boolean functions.
-For \( n \in \mathcal{N} \), let \( C_{f_n} \) denote the (random) number of times in \( (0,1) \) at which \( (f_n(X_t^{(n)}))_{t \geq 0} \) has changed its value, i.e.\ let
+For \( n \in \mathcal{N} \), let \( C_{f_n} \) denote the (random) number of times in \( (0,1) \) at which \( (f_n(X_t^{(n)}))_{t \geq 0} \) has changed its value, i.e., let

 Then \( (f_n)_{n \in \mathcal{N}} \) is said to be \begin{enumerate}[(i)] \item \emph{tame} if \( (C_{f_n})_{n\geq 1} \) is tight, that is for every \( \varepsilon > 0 \) there is \( k \geq 1 \) and \( n_0 \geq 1 \) such that